laviniaflorentina/Tutorials/ArtificialNeuralNets/ai_vs_traditionalprogramming.md

 Notice that traditional computing is still important!
 All the new tools of AI are just a smart combination of functions from conventional approaches.
 For example, to create a text prediction system (AI model) you need to translate the input text examples into something that a computer understands – a vector representation, which is word processing (traditional computing method).

-# :gift: BONUS:
+# :gift: BONUS

 ## What are the fundamental differences between Artificial Intelligence, Machine Learning, and Deep Learning?

 Some people use Artificial Intelligence, Machine Learning and Deep Learning interchangeably, along with NLP, Computer Vision and Speech Recognition.

-But here's the truth ... :unlock:
+But here's the truth ... :bulb: :

 **Artificial Inteligence (AI)** is a field in Computer Science where computers are programmed to think and act like humans, with a special dynamic code called _Artificial Neural Network_ also known as _Artificial Neural Network model_ (or simply, _model_).
 All possible ways in which such a code could be made to learn are part of a category called **Machine Learning (ML)**.
 Furthermore, **Deep Learning (DL)** refers to those models that are more complex in structure, being combined with high computing power and large datasets.